 - The top 20% in Politics GPA may be invited to do honors late Winter semester of junior year using grades through Fall of junior year together with information from instructors on Winter courses to that point.
 A faculty member must also be willing to work with the student for the invitation to be made.
 Only those invited may do honors.

 - All invitees who decide to begin the honors process must enroll in 457 in the Fall of senior year.
 They must also have found and contacted an advisor prior to the start of the Fall semester.

 - All invitees who decide to begin the honors process must submit nine copies of a 6-8pp research proposal (about 1500 words) with a bibliography of no less than 15 peer-reviewd sources to their advisor by 5pm on September 22nd, 2017.
 Failure to submit a proposal by then will mean that the student has opted for a one-semester, non-honors thesis.

 - During the first week of Winter semester, all honors theses candidates present their projects to the Department.
 Presentations are brief and the Department will ask questions of the candidates.

 - Based on the chapters submitted and the presentations, the Department votes whether they will formally become honors candidates.
 Those not continuing in the honors program will complete a two-semester, non-honors thesis by the Winter thesis deadline.

 - Candidates who move forward in the process are formally nominated to the College Honors Committee.

-- After turning in the thesis, the candidate will defend his or her thesis in front of a panel of examiners.
+- After turning in the thesis, candidates will defend their thesis in front of a panel of examiners.
 The panel consists of a member of the Politics Department (not your advisor), a non-departmental Bates faculty member, and a scholar from another institution.
 You may consult with your advisor on the selection of honors examination panel members.